 You have the power to change your story, and we’re here to help that change be positive.
 Don’t settle for lingering pain, thousands of dollars of medical bills and a bleak outlook on your future.
 A larger settlement can mean regained health, paid medical bills, and an opportunity to rewrite your life story just the way you envisioned.

-DO provide detailed information to the investigating authorities (CAVEAT: A criminal defence attorney might advise you otherwise depending upon your potential criminal culpability).
+- DO provide detailed information to the investigating authorities (CAVEAT: A criminal defense attorney might advise you otherwise depending upon your potential criminal culpability).

-DO call your insurance coverage that is available to you: e.g., medical Payments coverage, uninsured motorist, underinsured motorist, health insurance, etc.
+- DO call your insurance coverage that is available to you (medical payments coverage, uninsured motorist, underinsured motorist, health insurance, etc.)

-DO NOT let the at fault driver’s insurance company treat you disrespectfully because you want to be reimbursed and compensated for your injuries and damages.
+- DO NOT let the at-fault driver’s insurance company treat you disrespectfully because you want to be reimbursed and compensated for your injuries and damages.
 They probably paid full value or close to it for your car damage.
-Is your body and life less valuable than your car?
+Are your body and life less valuable than your car?
 No.